ansible/awx-operator/README.md

 #### External PostgreSQL Service

-In order for the AWX instance to rely on an external database, the Custom Resource needs to know about the connection details.
-Those connection details should be stored as a secret and either specified as `postgres_configuration_secret` at the CR spec level, or simply be present on the namespace under the name `<resourcename>-postgres-configuration`.
+To configure AWX to use an external database, the Custom Resource needs to know about the connection details.
+To do this, create a k8s secret with those connection details and specify the name of the secret as `postgres_configuration_secret` at the CR spec level.

 The secret should be formatted as follows: